 Buy vs. Rent – What Am I Ready For?

-Should I buy a house now or should I wait?
+Should I buy a house in Cambodia now or should I wait?
 How will I know when I’m ready?
-Have you been asking these questions to yourselves?
+Have you been asking these questions to yourself?

 Here’s a road map that will lead you to your next home decision.
-This guide is focused on both the personal circumstances and financial stability that come into play.
+This guide is focused on both the personal circumstances and financial stability.
 Because truth be told, selecting, buying and living in a house is as personal as it gets.
+However, despite your desire to buy a new home, outstretching your financial capabilities can upset your life considerably also.

 What kind of lifestyle do you have or aspire to have?

-Even when you’re financially stable to buy your own home, your lifestyle can determine your level of commitment especially when you’re single.
-For instance, the kind of job or business you’re into requires you to be designated to different cities at different times.
-Another is that, you’re the kind of person who is still exploring what you really want in life, or the kind that travels around the world.
+Even when you’re financially stable enough to buy your own home, your lifestyle can determine your level of commitment especially when you’re single.
+For instance, the kind of job or business you’re in may require you to be designated to different cities at different times.
+Another factor is that you might be the kind of person who is still exploring what you really want in life, or the kind that travels around the world.

 For this reason, an apartment or condominium unit for rent may be the path you should take for now.
-Renting gives you more flexibility and mobility to transfer between places until you finally decide to settle down in a neighborhood where you have (or been wanting to have) a firsthand experience of the comfortability and security of the area.
+Renting gives you more flexibility and mobility to transfer between places until you finally decide to settle down in a neighborhood where you feel most at home.

 Do you have an emergency fund/insurance that will not affect your mortgage?

-Having an emergency fund or insurance gives people the confidence to invest in real estate as they have a special fund which can cover up their household expenses, amortization payments, emergency incidents related to accidents or health-risks.
+Having an emergency fund or some kind of insurance gives people the confidence to invest in IPS as they have a special fund which can cover any of their household expenses, amortization payments, emergency incidents related to accidents or health-risks, and other unexpected costs.

 People who are eyeing to buy their own homes are often holding back because of the fear of not being able to keep up with mortgages, getting their home loan defaulted and putting their home up for foreclosure due to endless expenses.
 So, if you have yet to invest in an insurance or emergency fund, it would be best to stick to renting for the meantime.